Maths

 • Daily fluency- My mini maths- weekly focus plus 4 operations each day.
 8 questions in total used in order to ensure there is no dip in data for ability in arithmetic.

-• Maths no problem- mastery approach to problem-solving
+• Maths No Problem- mastery approach to problem-solving

-• Group and peer partner work within Maths no problem
+• Group and peer partner work within Maths No Problem

 • Post and pre teaching using Maths no Problem